VatsaDev/nanoChatGPT/README.md

 ## Features

- * Medium Dataset(270mb) and growing
+ * Medium Dataset(~300mb)
- * Eariler the model would grow extremely repetitive after 15-30 tokens, now its pretty good at 150 or so tokens.
-It would also also start repeating the bot prompt or replace it with human names, but with recent increases in data, it happens very rarely.
- * The model used to not generate good anwsers, or proper english, and often have incomplete generations.
-Though with more data flowing in and the endOfText Token in Model Generation, we can check for incomplete sentences and get better responses.
+ * Pretty fast inference, even 200 tokens or more.
+ * Proper English, and mostly stays on topic with good prompting
+ * Rudimentary user to bot chat

 ## Problems / TODOs

-* ### Very small conversations
+* ### Better conversations

-    * Right now, the dataset used is made up of very small conversations, at best 8-10 sentences long, so including more medium-sized and large conversations is a necessity
+    * Right now, the dataset used is made up of a variety of conversations, not really designed to be used by the Bot.
+Probably needs some sort of rudimentary RLHF

 * ### bigger models
      * try using huggingface methods, etc, to get up to gpt2-xl